 Very generously coat the bottom of a large skillet with the oil (you want at least 1/8 inch) and place it over medium-high heat.

-Cook for about 2 minutes more, then flip again.
+Fry the onions for about 2 minutes more, then flip them again.

 Repeat until all of the onions are cooked, adding oil to the skillet as needed between batches.